Sommaire

 - gentle yoga.

-In short, these tips will help you nurture your sleep quality in the long run.
+In short, these are ways to take care of your sleep quality in the long term.

 Diet and lifestyle

-Your second ally: healthy eating!
+Your second ally: a healthy diet!
 If your plate is balanced, it will support your energy and stabilize your hormones during perimenopause.

 - fruits and vegetables rich in antioxidants;